dsei-automation/terraform-aws-boundary-enterprise-static-worker-hvd/docs/deployment-customizations.md

 On this page are various deployment customizations and their corresponding input variables that you may set to meet your requirements.

-## Load Balancing

-This module supports the creation of a network passthrough load balancer for the deployed Workers.
-This should be enabled when these Workers will have downstream Workers connecting to the Workers deployed in this module.
-This is controlled by the variable `create_lb` which is defaulted to `false`

-This load balancer is internal only and downstream workers should be connecting to upstream workers over private connectivity.

 ## Boundary Worker Tags

 All tags in the `common_tags` variable will be applied to the Boundary Worker tags configuration.
 Additional tags to be added to the Worker config are controlled with the `worker_tags` variable.